-- 'Did you receive any foreign income (including remuneration) apart from foreign interest and foreign dividend income and excluding foreign capital gain transactions?'
-(Select 'Y' or 'N') - If yes, the container for 'Foreign Income' and 'Local Statement of Assets and Liabilities' will be added to the return. - Amounts received/vested in you as a beneficiary of a trust or deemed to have accrued in terms of s7 must be included if the year of assessment is 2016 or prior.
+- a) 'Did you receive any foreign income apart from foreign interest and foreign dividend income and excluding foreign capital gain transactions?'
+(Select 'Y' or 'N') - If yes, the container for 'Foreign Income' and 'Local Statement of Assets and Liabilities' will be added to the return. - Amounts received/vested in you as a beneficiary of a trust or deemed to have accrued in terms of s7 must be included for the 2016 YOA and prior.
 From the 2017 year of assessment onwards this information must be excluded and declared separately in the Trust section of the return.